Do you ever think about how you garden your business? Gardening or growing your business should be both proactive and reflective.

 How do you feel when the number of daylight hours are at their lowest?
 What is your favourite season?
 When is your mood at its best?

 What season is your business in?
-I feel I’m in the springtime of my business.
-My business is growing; I am reaching out to publishers and accepting new, regular clients.
+Sometimes I feel I’m in the springtime of my business: the number of clients is increasing; I am reaching out to publishers and accepting new, regular clients.
+I am reaching out to those clients I want to work with.
 Marketing is helping me to grow my business.

 Do your business clients react to seasons?
 Are some months quieter than others?
 Do some months need more marketing to attract clients?
 How do you plan for when there are quiet times in your business?
 In the gaps, can you take a spontaneous week’s holiday … or do some training?